2020 was a year of unprecedented change and transformation. Are we now to accept employability inequality as the new normal?

 As the economy reopens and these jobs reappear, disabled people will face intense competition for these roles as unemployment is so high across the population.

-Employers have a responsibility to ensure they are prioritising the needs of disabled workers and jobseekers if the new normal consists of a mix of office-based and remote working, and organisations must ensure they are taking the opportunity to encourage more disabled workers into the workplace as this pandemic has proven that flexible and accessible working is possible.
+Employers have a responsibility to ensure they are prioritising the needs of disabled workers and jobseekers if the new normal consists of a mix of office-based and remote working.
+Organisations must ensure they are taking the opportunity to encourage more disabled workers into the workplace.
+This pandemic has proven that flexible and accessible working is possible and we can help to reduce employability inequality.

 There is hope